 To send a payment on the Bitcoin blockchain, the sender needs to obtain an address from the recipient.
 Since Bitcoin addresses are long and seemingly random, they are best shared by copying and pasting in plain text, as a payment link, or as a scannable QR Code.

 The receiver does this by generating a new address in their wallet application, then sharing it with the sender.
 If the sender and receiver are physically close to each other, scanning the receiver’s address as a QR Code will be easy.
 Still, if they are not, they can send the address as text in any regular communication tool like email, SMS, etc.

 Once you have gotten the address, it’s time to enter the payment details.
 Bitcoin transactions are irreversible, so both the sender and receiver should take great care in correctly sharing and inputting addresses.

-QR Code – Access will need to be granted to your application to enable scanning of QR Codes.
+QR Code – Camera access will need to be granted to your Bitcoin application to enable scanning of QR Codes.
 Once the camera detects a valid address in the QR Code, it should automatically fill the address field.

 - Indicate clearly if the address is valid or not

 - Show the full address if possible to help the sender visually verify it is correct